Wolfcoder13/Drooper/README.md

 Drooper is going to be a device that has a drum machine and a looper, that you can make music with

-## There is not much more here yet
+## There is not much more here yet... rest is template

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.